RenBryant/Password-Generator-Practice/README.md

 However this also doesn't seem to work.

-I feel as if both of these problems co-relate, but no matter what little changes I do, no matter how long I look at it, I cannot seem to find the issue.
+I feel as if both of these problems correlate, but no matter what little changes I do, no matter how long I look at it, I cannot seem to find the issue.
 Please help.

 Thanks for checking in on my repository!